 The benefits of gift-giving are various – and they’re as good for the giver as they are for the receiver, if not even better.
 And it’s all down to gifting psychology.

 Kindness is (and always will be) “in”.
 The psychology behind gift-giving lies on a foundation of kindness and caring.
 The act of showing kindness, for example by giving someone a present, actually has an incredible effect on your physical and mental health.
 All the more reasons to be nice!
 According to data gathered by Random Acts of Kindness, expressing kindness to others – for example through gift-giving – can lead to an increase in energy, lifespan, feelings of love and happiness, and can even help relieve pain and lower blood pressure.
 It also highlights research from Emory University that suggests good deeds lead to increased activity in the brain’s pleasure and reward center – just as much as if you were the recipient of said gesture.
 They call it the “helper’s high” and it would be a shame not to try.
 Rhyme intended.

-The act of giving sparks a connection between you and the recipient.
+The act of gift giving sparks a connection between you and the recipient.
 Lover, sibling, friend, customer, client… No matter who receives the gift, your gesture shows you recognize and value them as a part of your world.
 By enhancing this sense of connection, gift-giving helps form strong bonds and build lasting relationships.

 This principle of gift-giving psychology has been essential to humans as a society, to support each other and grow together.
 A group of researchers studying the effects of charitable donations found that giving activates a region of the brain associated with social bonding.
 Cool, huh?